redwoodresearch/rust_circuit_public/readme.md

 ### Can't find libpython

 If you see an error about not being able to find `libpython`, you'll need to find it on your system and then add the containing folder to the `LD_LIBRARY_PATH` environment variable.
 On my machine, it was in `/home/ubuntu/miniconda3/envs/circ/lib/`.
 If you don't know where it is, try the [find_libpython](https://pypi.org/project/find-libpython/) tool.

+## Segmentation Fault when importing on M1

+This can be caused by omitting the `--features extension-module` flag when you build.
+In this case you might see a warning during build like "Warning: You're building a library without activating pyo3's `extension-module` feature....

 ### Debugging Rust code